Women of the Word: Phoebe

 “servant” – Greek diakonos, or the female form of the word deacon.
 In Scripture the Greek word is used many other times, in reference to men.
 It is always translated as “deacon” when referring to a man, but when used to refer to Phoebe the translators chose to use the translation of “servant” instead.
 Why, if the word is exactly the same?

 Although this word is literally translated as “servant” it has a wide range of meaning in NT times and beyond.
-Here are a few references to the use in other forms.
+Here are a few references to the use in other forms in the early church’s history.

-1. In Rom 16.1-2, Phoebe who is a woman, is called by the masculine form of ‘deacon’ which is strongly suggestive that it is the technical term of the office of deacon.
-[WS:WIC:88f]
+1. In Romans 16:1-2, Phoebe who is a woman, is called by the masculine form of ‘deacon’ which is strongly suggestive that it is the technical term of the office of deacon.

-5. Origen argued on the basis of Rom 16 that the EXISTING institution of women deacons should be continued. (commentary on Romans).
+5. Origen argued on the basis of Romans 16 that the EXISTING institution of women deacons should be continued.

 Traditions/Rumors

 It is believed by many that Phoebe was the courier for the letter from Paul to the Romans.
-The text suggestions that she is traveling to Rome on some church mission and tradition has it that she was the person who delivered his letter to the Roman church.
+The text suggests that she was traveling to Rome on a church mission and tradition has it that she was the person who delivered his letter to the Roman church.

 Paul wrote his letter to the Romans while he was in Corinth.
-Cenchrea, which is a port of Corinth.
+Cenchrea, which was a port of Corinth, was where Phoebe was.
 There was a church in Cenchrea, of which Phoebe was a member and worker.

 Lesson: